UnKnoWn-Consortium/DC2015_JSON/README.md

 # Hong Kong <br>District Council Election 2015 <br>JSON Collection
-This repository is a collection of JSONs for Hong Kong District Council Election 2015.
+This repository is a collection of JSONs (plus relevant materials) for Hong Kong District Council Election 2015.

 There are **two** versions avaiable: `districts.full.json` and `districts.json`